moyodancer/Colorado-CompSci-Ugrad.github.io/pages/helpatcs/helpatcs_procedures_moodle.md

 One of the more common Moodle-related admin tasks is creating new courses at the start of each semester.

-* Sometimes instructors will request blank courses.
+Sometimes instructors will request blank courses.
+To do this:

-To do this, go to Admin -> Courses -> Manage Courses & Categories, navigate to the category for the current semester, select create course and fill in the information (title, short name, start date).
-The start date should be the starting date of the semester since all dates in the course are keyed off of that start.
-The course short name should be of the form CSCInnnn-semYY where 'sem' is F, S or Su and YY is the year digits.
+1. Go to Admin -> Courses -> Manage Courses & Categories,
+2. Navigate to the category for the current semester
+3. Select create course and fill in the information (title, short name, start date).
+* The start date should be the starting date of the semester since all dates in the course are keyed off of that start.
+* The course short name should be of the form CSCInnnn-semYY where 'sem' is F, S or Su and YY is the year digits.
-The course title should be of the form CSCInnn - faculty - title.
+* The course title should be of the form CSCInnnn - faculty - title.
-When the course is created, navigate to the course, and add the instructor as 'teacher'.
+4. When the course is created, navigate to the course, and add the instructor as 'teacher'.
 They can then add other teachers (TA's, etc).

-* More often than not, faculty want a copy of a previous semester's course.
+More often than not, faculty want a copy of a previous semester's course.
 To create such a copy, one must first backup the course using Moodle built-in course backup features, and then restore the course to the new semester.
 You can either use a course from the S3 archive or from prior semesters.
-To restore from a prior semester that is still on Moodle, navigate to the class instance, go to Backup in the course admin menu, backup the course and then select the "restore" option.
+To restore from a prior semester that is still on Moodle:

+1. Navigate to the class instance
+2. Go to Backup in the course admin menu
+3. Backup the course
+4. Select the "restore" option.

 You would restore the course as a new course in the new semester category.
 When you restore the course, insure that you're not also restoring the users.
 Once restored, modify the title and the short name to match the appropriate faculty and semester.

 ## Backup & Archiving Course